turbot/steampipe-mod-docker-compliance/docs/index.md

 }
 ```

-### Remote configuration
+### Remote configuration with encryption

-When docker is hosted in remote operating system
+Docker is hosted in remote operating system e.g. Linux, and user is initiating connection from local macOS
+More [info](https://docs.docker.com/engine/security/protect-access/#use-tls-https-to-protect-the-docker-daemon-socket) to protect the Docker daemon

+`docker.spc`
 ```
 connection "docker" {
   plugin = "docker"